 If indemnity doesn’t fit or you just can’t agree on one, try a lighter contract remedy: a representation or warranty.
 In other words, if the promisor refuses an indemnity covering some bad event, it can still represent or warrant that the bad event hasn’t happened or won’t.
 If the rep or warranty turns out wrong, the promisor has breached the contract and probably owes damages.
 That’s generally not as powerful a remedy as the lawsuit defense you get in an indemnity, but it’s still got teeth.
 And that’s how most contractual obligations get enforced.

-- The Tech Contracts Handbook addresses indemnities in Chapter II.K.
+- The Tech Contracts Handbook, 2nd ed., addresses indemnities in Chapter II.J — and mutual indemnities (including “mirror”) in Subchapter II.J.
+5.